jonabc/channels/README.md

 // results == []bool{false, true}
 ```

 Map reads values from the input channel and applies the provided `mapFn` to each value before pushing it to the output channel.
-The output channel will have the same capacity as the input channel.
-The output channel is closed once the input channel is closed and all mapped values pushed to the output channel.
+The output channel is unbuffered by default, and will be closed once the input channel is closed and all mapped values pushed to the output channel.
 The type of the output channel does not need to match the type of the input channel.

 ### MapValues (Blocking)